Distinguished Alumni Awards

 Distinguished Alumni Awards, established in honor of the College’s 40th anniversary, are bestowed upon alumni of the College of Natural Sciences and Mathematics for exceptional achievement in their professional field, involvement in the community, and demonstrated innovative change to improve the lives of others through their work.

-Nominations for the 2018 Distinguished Alumni Awards will open on November 30, 2017 through February 12, 2018.
+Nominations for the 2018 Distinguished Alumni Awards were accepted November 30, 2017 through February 12, 2018.
 Nomination Criteria and Process

 Inaugural Class – NSM Distinguished Alumni – 2017